KINGSDOMAIN/simple_shell/README.md

-well to the gate of shell
+This is the road to the gates of SHELL